palacharlanarendra/quotesGramFrontEnd/README.md

 ## About The Project

-QuotesGram, where you can post your favourite quotes, following are the features, I tried to mimic few features from Twitter/FB.
+QuotesGram, where you can post your favourite quotes, I tried to mimic few features from Twitter/FB.
-All the users,quotes data will be stored on the mongoDb, This is the solid full stack MERN project, All i can say is "Quote Boldy'
+All the users,quotes data will be stored on the mongoDb, This is the solid full stack MERN project, All i can say is "Quote Boldy'.
+Following are the features:
 * User Authentication using JWT.
-* Displaying the global quotes for the website visitor.
+* Displaying the global quotes for the website visitors.
 * Website visitors can read all the quotes posted by the users.
 * Authorized users can only post new quotes.
 * Authorized users can only like, dislike, and give heart to any of the quotes.